Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 turn an old stuffed toy into a door stop

-If your grandchildren (or you for that matter!) have stuffed toys that are no longer wanted or needed, why not transform one into a doorstop?
+If your grandchildren (or you, for that matter!) have unwanted stuffed toys, why not transform one into a doorstop?

 All you have to do is make a needle cut in the fabric, pull out the stuffing, fill it with something heavy like gravel or sand to make it heavy, and sew it back up.